 Cognitive biases are ubiquitous in human reasoning, and orthopedic decision-making is no exception.
 This study evaluated the prevalence of specific biases—including anchoring, availability, and framing effects—among academic orthopedic surgeons.

-PLOS ONE (submitted)
+PLOS ONE (revision submitted 3/2026)

 Bayesian probability is notoriously difficult to apply in clinical settings, yet it remains unclear how often surgeons actually use Bayesian reasoning in practice.
 This study quantified the prevalence of base rate neglect and other non-Bayesian patterns in clinical decision-making vignettes.